markusmoenig/Eldiron/docs/docs/characters_items/attributes.md

 *Item-only attribute.*

-Trade value of the item in base currency.
+Trade value of the item in the ruleset economy's base unit.
+In the official v1 ruleset, this is copper.

 ```toml
 worth = 2